Menu

 Please go over our recent publications for a flavor of the kind of experimental and theoretical work carried out in the group.
 Visit our homepage or our laboratory to know more about our current directions.
 If you are interested in the same questions as we are, please email me your CV along with your research interests.

-- Atandrita Bhattacharyya, Amitav Sahu, Sanjoy Patra, and Vivek Tiwari, “Low- and high-frequency vibrations synergistically enhance singlet exciton fission through robust vibronic resonances”, Proc.
+5. Atandrita Bhattacharyya, Amitav Sahu, Sanjoy Patra, and Vivek Tiwari, “Low- and high-frequency vibrations synergistically enhance singlet exciton fission through robust vibronic resonances”, Proc.
 Natl.
 Acad.
 Sci.
 USA (2023), 120 (49), e2310124120. link.
-Read IISc Press release here – Beats That Matter
+Press release – Beats That Matter